The Invention of Cinema

 The dark and amoral world of film noir reached its logical conclusion with the apocalyptic Kiss Me Deadly (Robert Aldrich, 1955).
 Orson Welles, director of Citizen Kane, began his noir masterpiece Touch of Evil (1958) with a sequence that rivals Battleship Potemkin’s Odessa Steps and Psycho’s shower scene as the greatest sequence ever filmed.
 Its opening is a stunning and seemingly never-ending tracking shot.

 During the 1950s, directors such as Satyajit Ray, Federico Fellini, Akira Kurosawa, and Ingmar Bergman all established international reputations for the cinema industries of their respective countries.
-In Sweden, Wild Strawberries (Smultronstället, 1957), the masterful religious allegory Det Sjunde Inseglet (1957), and, later, Persona (1966), marked director Ingmar Bergman as one of world cinema's greatest artists.
-Japan's master director Akira Kurosawa, who was inspired by the American John Ford, was the most significant example of this internationalisation.
-His Rashomon (羅生門, 1950) and his epic Seven Samurai (七人の侍, 1954), both starring Toshiro Mifune, brought the Japanese film industry to the forefront of international attention.
-His other siginificant films of the period include Stray Dog (野良犬, 1949), Ikiru (生きる, 1952), Yojimbo (用心棒, 1961), and High and Low (天国と地獄, 1963).
+In Sweden, Wild Strawberries (Smultronstället, 1957), the masterful religious allegory Det sjunde inseglet (1957), and, later, Persona (1966), marked director Ingmar Bergman as one of world cinema’s greatest artists.
+Japan’s master director Akira Kurosawa achieved international acclaim for his jidai-geki films Rashomon (羅生門, 1950)—with its innovative use of contradictory flashbacks—and the epic Seven Samurai (七人の侍, 1954), both starring Toshiro Mifune.
+Kurosawa’s gendai-geki films, which critiqued post-War Japanese society, include the noir-influenced Stray Dog (野良犬, 1949), the profoundly humanist Ikiru [‘to live’] (生きる, 1952), and the suspense thriller High and Low (天国と地獄, 1963).

-In the 1930s, a series of Japanese literary adaptions (bungei-eiga) was produced, including 恋の花咲く 伊豆の踊子 (Heinosuke Gosho, 1933) and 若い人 (Shiro Toyoda, 1937).
-In the 1940s, there were jingoistic war dramas (kokusaku-eiga) such as ハワイ・マレー沖海戦 (Kajiro Yamamoto, 1942), which gave a Japanese perspective on the Pearl Harbor attack.
+In the 1930s, a series of Japanese literary adaptions (bungei-eiga) was produced, including 恋の花咲く 伊豆の踊子 [‘the dancing girl of Izu’] (Heinosuke Gosho, 1933) and 若い人 [‘youth’] (Shiro Toyoda, 1937).
+In the 1940s, there were jingoistic war dramas (kokusaku-eiga) such as ハワイ・マレー沖海戦 [‘war at sea from Hawaii to Malaya’] (Kajiro Yamamoto, 1942), which gave a Japanese perspective on the Pearl Harbor attack.
 However, the 1950s remains unmatched as a golden age for Japanese cinema.

 Another 1920s Japanese genre, shomin-geki, was also revived in the 1950s, branching into several new sub-genres.
-Mikio Naruse's Repast (めし, 1951), for instance, was an example of the tsuma-mono sub-genre (films about wives).
-Keisuke Kinoshita's Tragedy of Japan (日本の悲劇, 1953) represents the haha-mono sub-genre (films about mothers).
-The most popular of these new shomin-geki films was Heinosuke Gosho's 煙突の見える場所 (1953).
+Mikio Naruse’s Repast (めし, 1951), for instance, was an example of the tsuma-mono sub-genre (films about wives).
+Keisuke Kinoshita’s Tragedy of Japan (日本の悲劇, 1953) represents the haha-mono sub-genre (films about mothers).
+The most popular of these new shomin-geki films was Heinosuke Gosho’s 煙突の見える場所 [‘where chimneys are seen’] (1953).

 In protest at the lack of social realism in British films, a Free Cinema group was established, releasing a series of short statements between 1956 and 1959, concluding with: “FREE CINEMA is dead!
 Long live FREE CINEMA!”
 The group initially produced short documentaries that focused on working-class culture and recreation, including O Dreamland (Lyndsay Anderson, 1953).
 The Free Cinema directors then progressed from documentaries to feature-films: ‘kitchen sink’ dramas about northern ‘angry young men’, such as Room at the Top (Jack Clayton, 1959) and Look Back in Anger (Tony Richardson, 1959), true to the social realist origins of the movement.